kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson3_Using_APPLY.md

     SELECT
         AVG(all_dept_emp.BaseSalary) AS DeptAvgSalary,
         (SELECT COUNT(*) + 1
-         FROM Employees rank_emp
+         FROM Employees e rank_emp
          WHERE rank_emp.DepartmentID = e.DepartmentID
          AND rank_emp.IsActive = 1
          AND rank_emp.BaseSalary > e.BaseSalary) AS SalaryRank
-    FROM Employees all_dept_emp
+    FROM Employees e all_dept_emp
     WHERE all_dept_emp.DepartmentID = e.DepartmentID
     AND all_dept_emp.IsActive = 1
 ) AS salary_comparison